UsmanJ/the_well_grounded_rubyist/README.md

-# Exercises from 'The well grounded Rubyist'
+# Exercises from 'The Well-Grounded Rubyist' by David A. Black